 Fraud detection

-• AI technology helps online merchants spot the telltale behaviour of credit card testing, return abuse, or reshipping scams.
+- Helping online merchants identify card testing, return abuse, and reshipping scams.

 Customer service